anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the Registrar-Agent provides "agent-signed-data" containing the pledge product serial number signed with the private key corresponding to the EE certificate of the Registrar-Agent, as described in {{tpvr}}.
 This enables the registrar to verify and log, which Registrar-Agent was in contact with the pledge, when verifying the PVR.

-The registrar provides the EE certificate of the Registrar-Agent identified by the SubjectKeyIdentifier (SKID) in the header of the "agent-signed-data" from the PVR in its RVR (see also {{rvr-proc}}).

-The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".

-TODO[LDevID as EE cert for agent-proximity]
-In addition, the MASA may issue the assertion "agent-proximity" as follows:
-The MASA verifies the signature of the "agent-signed-data" contained in the "prior-signed-voucher-request", based on the provided EE certificate of the Registrar-Agent in the "agent-sign-cert" leaf of the RVR.
-If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
-The assertion of "agent-proximity" is similar to the proximity assertion by the MASA when using BRSKI.
-Note that the different assertions do not provide a metric of strength as the security properties are not comparable.

-Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx response status codes as described in {{Section 5.6 of !RFC8995}}.
-When successful, the Voucher will then be supplied via the registrar to the Registrar-Agent.

 {{exchangesfig_uc2_all}} provides an overview of the exchanges detailed in the following subsections.

 ~~~~ aasvg